Accepts questions from anywhere.

 I have been making my Whole Cranberry Sauce for Thanksgiving and Christmas for years!
 It's the recipe on the back of the Ocean Spray bag of cranberries - with a twist.
 I grate the rind of one large navel orange into the water as it comes to a boil before adding the cranberries.
 My question is: Would I be able to can this recipe to preserve it?
 My thoughts are that I can proceed as I do for my jams, putting the hot mixture into hot, sterile jars, add lids and rings, and let cool - listening for the 'pop' from the lids to know they're sealed?
 By the way, this recipe is also perfect for Wild Alaskan Cranberries.
 The addition of orange peel makes it particularly tasty, too.
 Thanks - and Merry Christmas!
 Jamie L Smith Meadow Lakes, AK

-Matanuska-Susitna Borough Alaska over 3 years ago
+Matanuska-Susitna Borough Alaska almost 4 years ago